Add-787/loanpred_ML/README.md

 from sklearn.linear_model import LogisticRegression

 # Obtaining the training and test variables via train_test_split function
+train_test_split is a function in Sklearn model selection for splitting data arrays into two subsets: for training data and for testing data.
+With this function, you don't need to divide the dataset manually.
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.20, random_state=0)

 # Building the model